dylancam90/00-odin-recipes/README.md

 `git clone https://github.com/dylancam90/00-odin-recipes`

-You can open the index.html file direcly in the browser.
+You can open the index.html file direcly in the browser or go to https://dylancam90.github.io/00-odin-recipes/

-This is a static site and there is nothing to build (for now).
-I plan to host this at some point on Github pages